Welcome to Summer 2023!

 Cancellation and Change Policy

-- Any change or cancellation for any reason will be subject to a minimum $25 processing fee.
+- Any change or cancellation will be subject to a $25 processing fee per class and will be accommodated based on availability.

-- Two weeks prior to camp date: No cancellations or changes will be processed within 14 days of any camp start date.
+- No cancellations or changes will be processed within 14 calendar days of any camp start date.

-Lunch will not be provided by the California Science Center Foundation.
-Camper(s) must bring their own lunches if taking a full-day class or two half-day classes.
-Snacks and water are recommended.
-Camper(s) will not be allowed to purchase lunch in or around the Science Center.
+All campers are recommended to bring snacks and water.
+For campers attending full-day or both AM and PM sessions, a supervised lunch period is included.
 During lunch time, campers will be supervised by camp staff and taken to their next class.
 Parents do not need to pick up their camper for lunch if their camper is attending camp for a full day.

 Summer Camp Rules